anavarro9731/soap/src/dev-guide.md

 In the UI this happens automatically using the [Autoform](soapjs/app/url-fragments/test-data/CreateTestData.jsx) control to submit a form.

-In service code you would use the [Bus.Send](Soap.Api.Sample/Soap.Api.Sample.Logic/Processes/P206SendLargeMessage.cs) method of a Process to do this.
+In service code you would use the [Bus.Send](Soap.Api.Sample/Soap.Api.Sample.Logic/Processes/P206_C105__SendLargeMessage.cs) method of a Process to do this.
 Bus.Send has an overload which also allows you to schedule the message to be sent at a point in the future.

-Commands can use only the datatypes you see in [C107](Soap.Api.Sample/Soap.Api.Sample.Messages/Commands/C107v1_CreateOrUpdateTestDataTypes.cs) and also any custom types which use those types, but only in a 1-1 relationship with the message, not in lists.
+Commands can use only the data types you see in [C107](Soap.Api.Sample/Soap.Api.Sample.Messages/Commands/C107v1_CreateOrUpdateTestDataTypes.cs) and also any custom types which use those types, but only in a 1-1 relationship with the message, not in lists.

 ### Events